EyupBahar/C7204-OMER/README.md

 <br><br>
 <img src="https://github-readme-stats.vercel.app/api?username=C7204-OMER&show_icons=true&theme=vision-friendly-dark">
 <br><br>
 -I am working to become a full stack developer who is successful in her job.
-And I will ✌
+And I will ✌<br>
-- 🔭 I'm currently working on frontend and mobile app development with React and JavaScript
+- 🔭 I'm currently working on frontend and mobile app development with React and JavaScript<br>
-- 🌱 I'm currently learning backend with Nodejs, Django and MongoDB
+- 🌱 I'm currently learning backend with Nodejs, Django and MongoDB<br>
-- 💬 Ask me about anything you want to learn
+- 💬 Ask me about anything you want to learn<br>
-- 📫 How to reach me: Of Course via [Linkedin](https://www.linkedin.com/in/eyup-bahar-081141199/) 👀
+- 📫 How to reach me: Of Course via [Linkedin](https://www.linkedin.com/in/eyup-bahar-081141199/) 👀<br>

 **C7204-OMER/OMER_FARUK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: